This blog may contain affiliate links. Read our disclosure policy for more info.

 While it’s important to exercise common sense and good judgment during any trip abroad, travelers from around the world agree that Costa Rica is one of the safest countries to visit in all of Latin America.

 The economy of Costa Rica is highly dependent upon tourism, and many of the locals make their livelihoods from working in tourism and hospitality-related fields.
 The result is an extremely friendly attitude towards foreigners and increased safety measures in tourist hotspots around the country.
-If you’re still wondering how safe Costa Rica is, read on to learn everything safety-related to make your adventure worry-free!
+If you’re still wondering how safe Costa Rica is, read on to learn about our own experiences in Costa Rica including safety tips to make your adventure worry-free!

 Safety in Costa Rica Overview

 Costa Rica is still growing and developing, especially economically.
 Like many places in Latin America, there is often a big wealth gap between tourists and locals.
 For these reasons, there is a chance that you might experience some crime like petty theft or getting scammed in some of the larger cities, but violent crime is rare.
 Overall, Costa Rica is extremely safe.
 It’s one of the safest countries in Latin America and is especially friendly for tourists.

 Even though Costa Rica is safe, it doesn’t mean you should totally let your guard down.
 It’s important to use common sense and keep your wits about you anytime you travel abroad, and Costa Rica is no exception.
 Keep a good eye on personal belongings, especially electronics – if you leave your IPad on the beach, there is a good chance it will get swiped.